compomics/QuantPridePep/README.md

 In the output location, the pipeline will create for each project an output folder (PXDxxxx_moFF) where are located all the results and also all the intermediate files used.

-Exhaustive pipeline logs are written in *moFF_pride_pipeline.log* instead of a higher level log is printed in the standard output
+Exhaustive pipeline logs are written in *moFF_pride_pipeline.log* instead of a higher level log is printed in the standard output.

 NOTE : with *--prod_env 0* , the pipeline expects to find all the  original mgf , raw files and the pride mztab in the subfolder PXDxxxx/submitted.
 In case of **--prod_env 1** the pipeline looks for the original mgf and raw file in the folder PXDxxxx/submitted but the pride mztab file in **PXDxxxx/internal/**